OpenKnowledgeButton/OpenKnowledgeButton/README.md

 - Click the wrench icon and choose Tools -> Extensions.
 - Check the "Developer Mode" checkbox.
-- Click "load unpacked extension" and choose the Chrome directory.
+- Click "load unpacked extension" and choose the Chrome directory of this repository.
 - You're good to go!
 - Further Chrome development information can be found at [http://code.google.com/chrome/extensions/index.html](http://code.google.com/chrome/extensions/index.html).